Getting Around

 Access Routes

-There are two main ways to get to Hiroshima: Direct flights from other countries (via airplanes) and travel from other prefectures in Japan (via planes and bullet trains).
-When sightseeing in Hiroshima Prefecture, it is recommended to use buses and trains, which are also used by local residents.
-Check in advance to ensure a comfortable trip.
+There are two main ways to get to Hiroshima: Direct flights from overseas (via airplanes) and travel from other prefectures in Japan (via planes and trains).
+When sightseeing in Hiroshima Prefecture, it is recommended to use buses and trains, which are also used by local residen2s.
+Please check schedules and prices in advance to ensure a comfortable trip.

 Airplane

-For domestic flights, the Hiroshima Airport or the Iwakuni Kintaikyo Airport is the most convenient way to get to and from Hiroshima.
-The Iwakuni Kintaikyo Airport is also used as a military runway, and you can see U.S. and Self-Defense Force military aircraft from the windows of the plane.
+For domestic flights, the Hiroshima Airport (HIJ) or the Iwakuni Kintaikyo Airport (IWK) is the most convenient way to get to and from Hiroshima.
+The Iwakuni Kintaikyo Airport is also used as a military runway, and you can see U.S. and Self-Defense Force military aircraft from the windows of the plane (but are not allowed to photograph them).

 Hiroshima Airport is served by Haneda Airport (Tokyo), Narita International Airport (Chiba), New Chitose Airport (Hokkaido), Sendai Airport (Miyagi) and Naha Airport (Okinawa).
 Iwakuni Kintaikyo Airport is served by Haneda Airport (Tokyo) and Naha Airport (Okinawa).

-Approximate flight times are 1 hour and 30 minutes for Tokyo and 2 hours for Hokkaido and Okinawa.
+Approximate flight times are 1 hour and 30 minutes for Tokyo and 2 hours for Sapporo, Hokkaido, or Naha, Okinawa.
 You cannot reach Okinawa by Shinkansen, so be sure to fly if you are going from Hiroshima to Okinawa.

 Shinkansen

 There are different types of Shinkansen, so it’s best to choose the right one for your destination and travel plans.
-There are two types: the Local Line (Kodama), which stops at all stations but takes longer, and the Express Line (Nozomi, Hikari, Sakura, and Mizuho), which stop at only a few stations but can get you to your destination faster (The Nozomi and Mizuho lines are not available through the JAPAN RAIL PASS).
+There are two types: the Local Shinkansen (Kodama), which stops at all stations but takes longer, and the express Shinkansen (Nozomi, Hikari, Sakura, and Mizuho), which stop at only a few stations but can get you to your destination faster, provided your destination is served by that specific train (The Nozomi and Mizuho trains cannot be ridden using the JAPAN RAIL PASS).

-The bullet train ride between Hiroshima and Osaka takes at least 1 hour and 20 minutes, and between Hiroshima and Fukuoka takes at least 1 hour.
-The Hiroshima-Tokyo journey takes 3 hours and 40 minutes at the earliest, but you can still see Mt.
+The Shinkansen ride between Hiroshima and Osaka takes at least 1 hour and 20 minutes, and between Hiroshima and Fukuoka takes at least 1 hour.
+The Hiroshima-Tokyo journey can take as little as 3 hours and 40 minutes (though 4 hours and 30 minutes is more typical), but you can still see Mt.
 Fuji from a train window.

 Access from within Japan